DigitalVortexLLC/racker/docs/configuration.md

 # Configuration Guide

-This guide explains how to configure and customize RackSum for your specific needs.
+This guide explains how to configure and customize Racker for your specific needs.

 ## Environment Configuration

 ### Environment Variables

-RackSum uses environment variables for configuration.
+Racker uses environment variables for configuration.
 Create a `.env` file in the project root:

 ```env
 # Server Configuration